-Despite dire predictions that the rise of smart phones would eliminate the desire for watches, the current market is still rich with great, modern options.
-Digital watches have come a long way since their first introduction decades ago, and many are taking cues from the smartphone market to pack in a range of modern features that increase their value exponential.
-But the huge number of models available can be both an advantage and a liability.
+Despite dire predictions that the rise of smartphones would eliminate the demand for watches, the current market is still rich with great, modern options.
+Digital watches have come a long way since their first introduction decades ago, and many are taking cues from the smartphone market to pack in a range of modern features that increase their value exponentially.
+That being said, the huge number of models now available can prove to be both an advantage and a liability.

 Sorting through the options can quickly become a herculean task.
 That’s why we’re here.
 We’ve meticulously scoured the world of watches and boiled down the options to construct a list of the twelve best digital watches available today.

 TL;DR - 12 Best Digital Watches :

 - Tissot Men’s T-Touch Expert